notFazal/Grow-Garden/README.md

 * Install all packages by running ` npm install `
 * To run the react frontend - ` npm run dev `
 * Your react app is now running on ` localhost:PORT `!
 You can follow the link from the terminal for the port number.
+* **Note** If failed to run due to incompatible node_modules or package-lock.json, run ` rm -rf node_modules package-lock.json `, and reinstall the packages

 ## Demo<!-- Required -->
 <!--